-The UC Hastings Dispute Resolution program was ranked 9th nationwide by U.S. News and World Report.
+The UC Law SF Dispute Resolution program was ranked 9th nationwide by U.S. News and World Report.
 It provides advanced in-depth training to students, judges, lawyers, and professionals, along with offering an Advanced Practitioner Mediation Certificate Training.

 The Center for Negotiation and Dispute Resolution is frequently sought out by local and international government organizations, and its practitioner trainings and events reach a wide range of people.
 This combination of academic and practitioner focus creates an environment where theory and the real world can work together to effect positive change through dispute resolution.